 Each program addresses a distinct, clinically documented unmet need in women's pelvic surgery, diagnostics, interventional analgesia, and intrapartum monitoring — with independent regulatory pathways and a unified ERAS clinical narrative delivered through a single OB/GYN and urogynecology commercial channel.

-Surgical Access · Device 1 · Tier 1 — Immediate Commitment
+Intrapartum Monitoring · Device 1 · Tier 3 — Milestone-Gated

 Learn More →